ntls-io/ntc-smart-contract-mvp/README.md

 - the smart contract (APP_ID)
 - and, the contributor token (CONTRIB_ID)

-Once the above is complete, the contributor needs to sign a transfer transaction to send the the Append DRT back to the smart contract (redeem) within a group transaction where the second transaction in the group transaction is signed by the enclave to validate the incoming data.
+Once the above is complete, the contributor needs to sign a transfer transaction to transfer the Append DRT back to the smart contract (redeem) within a group transaction where the second transaction in the group transaction is signed by the enclave to validate the incoming data.

 1. optin to Apppend DRT
 ```txt